Kazheesirama Vinnagaram: Architecture

 The temple is located in the town of Sirkazhi in Mayiladuthurai district.
-Thirumangai Alvar won a challenge against Saiva Kuravar Sambandar by composing Pasurams in praise of the god worshipped in this temple, who is praised as Mann alantha Tadalan meaning the one who measured the land.
-The name Tadalan is in honour of Tiruvikrama (Vamana) form and the mulavar (prime deity) fixed in the central shrine is in this form.
-The presiding deity, Tiruvikrama, appeared for sage Ashtakoma.
+The Vaishnavite poet-saint Thirumangai Alvar won an ideological debate challenge against the Shaivaite poet Sambandar by composing Pasurams (poems) in praise of Lord Vishnu, who is nicknamed as Mann alantha Tadalan meaning the one who measured the land.
+The name Tadalan is in honour of the Trivikrama (Vamana) form, and the mulavar (main idol) fixed in the central shrine is in this form.
+The main idol of Trivikrama is made of black stone and shows Lord Vishnu as Vamana, having four hands which hold his symbols, the Sudarshana Chakra and the Panchajanya conch shell.
+He is balancing on one leg, lifting his left leg high.
+In front of the main idol are the utsavars (the metal processional idols) of Vishnu, Sridevi and Bhudevi.
+The presiding deity, Trivikrama, appeared for sage Ashtakoma.

 The temple has a rectangular plan with the sides of the temple covered by tall brick walls.
 The temple tower, the rajagopuram has a three-tiered structure.
-The sanctum is approached from the gateway tower through a flagpost, altar, an elevated hall and two other halls namely the Mahamandpa and the Ardhamandapa.
-The sanctum houses the stone image of Trivikrama in standing posture and also has various other metal images.
-The shrines of Lokanayagi is located in a shrine around the first sanctum in the north western corner beyond the sanctum and the shrine of Andal is located on the other corner.
-The temple tank, Chakra Tirtham, is located behind the temple.
+The sanctum is approached from the gateway tower through a flagpost, altar, an elevated hall and two other halls, namely the Mahamandapa and the Ardhamandapa.
+The shrine of Vishnu's wife Lakshmi as Lokanayagi is located in a shrine around the first sanctum in the north-western corner beyond the sanctum, and the shrine of the Vaishnavite poet Andal is located on the other corner.
+The temple's water tank, Chakra Tirtham, is located behind the main shrine.

 Religious importance

-This place is believed to be where sage Vishvamitra conducted his Yagna and came to be known as Sidhasrama.
-The place was in ruins during a time and an old lady is believed to have placed the idol in a pot of rice.
-When Thirumangai Alvar came to the place, the lady handed over the idol to him and Thirumangai is believed to have constructed the temple.
-V. V. S. Aiyar quotes that the 610th Tirukkural mentions about the temple.
-It is also the place where Thirumangai Alvar after coming back from North India defeated Thirugnana Sambandar in debate.
-The temple is revered in Nalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Thirumangai Alvar in one hymn of Thirunedunthandagam.
+This place is believed to be where the sage Vishvamitra conducted his Yagna (fire sacrifice ritual) and came to be known as Siddhashrama.
+The place was in ruins at once, and an old lady is believed to have placed the idol in a pot of rice.
+When the poet Thirumangai Alvar visited the place, the lady handed over the idol to him, and Thirumangai is believed to have constructed the temple.
+V. V. S. Aiyar quotes that the 610th Tirukkural mentions the temple.
+It is also the place where Thirumangai Alvar, after coming back from North India, defeated Thirugnana Sambandar in a debate.
+The temple is revered in the Nalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Thirumangai Alvar in one hymn of Thirunedunthandagam.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.